 Ian Musgrave of the Website Talkorigins (http://www.talkorigins.org/faqs/abioprob/abioprob.html) says creationist scientists are fraudulent when they calculate probabilities for the production of a single functional

 protein entity by purely materialistic means.
-These calculations extrapolate logarithmically as additional biomolecules are considering in the search for a rational explanations for the materialistic origins of life.
+These calculations extrapolate exponentially as additional biomolecules are considered in the search for a rational explanations for the materialistic origins of life.
 The statistical analysis of probability events is of course only one response to the absurd notion that life originated by an abiogenic process.
 Theistic science is said to be problematic and statistics only mislead the public in order to favor a design alternative to the problem of life’s origin.
 Ian cites his objections, suggesting a number of problems and then expands upon his understanding of each problem.

 Problems with the creationists’ “it’s so improbable” calculations: